Tuff Love Self-Defense

 AAPI Safety and Self-Defense

 In 2021, as the alarming trend of hate crimes against AAPI people spiked, Tuff Love expanded its scope to offer trainings to AAPI people of all genders.
-From March 2020 to March 2021, Stop AAPI Hate, a coalition that tracks xenophobia and discrimination against AAPI, received 6,603 reports of anti-Asian hate, over 2,641of which were in California.
-In partnership with Protect Oakland Chinatown, Tuff Love organized two free or donation-based outdoor AAPI Safety and Self-Defense trainings in downtown Oakland during 2021, and will continue to offer these trainings throughout the year and as long as they are needed.
+From March 2020 to September 2021, Stop AAPI Hate, a coalition that tracks xenophobia and discrimination against AAPI, received 10,370 reports of anti-Asian hate, 37.8% of which are in California.
+In partnership with organizations such as Compassion In Oakland, AAPI Women Lead, and Protect Oakland Chinatown, Tuff Love hosted and participated in multiple free or donation-based AAPI Safety and Self-Defense trainings in downtown Oakland, and two 8-week self-defense workshop series during 2021, and will continue to offer these trainings throughout the year and as long as they are needed.
 Learn more about AAPI Safety.

 Our Key Principles